hartwigmedical/hmftools/sage/README.md

 - **Filtering of supplementary reads** - This is necessary to remove artefacts, but may lead to reduced sensitivity particularly for long deletions which may be mapped with a supplementary read
 - **Event penalty** - We currently have an event penalty which reduces MAPQ by 8 for every ‘event’ in a read.
 This means we have reduced sensitivity for highly clustered variants and no sensitivity where there are more than 6 events in a 150 base window.
 The penalty on soft clips also decreases sensitivity near genuine SV.
 - **Complex events in key cancer genes** - Any messy read profile is likely to be something interesting if it falls within a well known cancer gene.
 We should make sure not to miss any of these
+- **BQR based on read position** - some library preparations have strong positional biases.
+Adjusting for this would reduce FP.
+- **BQR at long palindromicsequences** - some library preparations frequently have errors in palindromic regions.
+Adjusting for this would reduce FP.

 Phasing improvements
 - **Only first tumor sample is currently phased** - Reference and additional tumor samples are not utilised for phasing